Why would I need to Flush DNS?

 For macOS El Capitan, Sierra, High Sierra and Mojave

-For macOS Catalina, Big Sur, Monterey and Ventura:
+For macOS Catalina, Big Sur, Monterey, Ventura and Sonoma:

 Enter your Mac's password if prompted to do so, then hit Enter.